sking-dev/terraform-how-to/2-terraform-automation/Handle-Merge-Conflicts-GitOps-Workflow.md

 Each feature branch should be as short-lived as possible, so that it generates a small(er) number of commits to merge.

+#### Update Often

 However, "best laid plans" and all that...

 There will at some point be feature branches that, for whatever reason, live for longer than is strictly desirable.
 In this case, it's best practice to update your local feature branch with any changes to master that have happened since you created your branch.

+This is especially true **immediately before pushing** your change(s) as a way of avoiding merge conflicts.

 ```bash
 git branch # Confirm you're still on your feature branch